openstack-archive/sahara/doc/source/userdoc/cdh_imagebuilder.rst

 ===================================

-In this document you will find instructions on how to build Ubuntu and CentOS images with Cloudera Express versions 5.2.0.
+In this document you will find instructions on how to build Ubuntu and CentOS images with Cloudera Express (now only 5.0.0 and 5.3.0 versions are supported).

 Apache Hadoop.
 To simplify the task of building such images we use `Disk Image Builder <https://github.com/openstack/diskimage-builder>`_.